dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 This computer was built in the days before integrated circuits.
 It was built out of discrete transistors.
 There were even some vacuum tubes in it (albeit only in the sense amplifiers of the tape drives).

-By today’s standards the machine was huge, slow, small, and primitive.
+By today's standards the machine was huge, slow, small, and primitive.
 It had 16K * 18 bits of core, with a cycle time of about 7 microseconds.2 It filled a big, environmentally controlled room.
 It had 7 track magnetic tape drives and a disk drive with a capacity of 20 megabytes or so.

 That disk was a monster.
-You can see it in the picture in Figure A.2—but that doesn’t quite give you the scale of the beast.
+You can see it in the picture in Figure A.2—but that doesn't quite give you the scale of the beast.
 The top of that cabinet was over my head.
 The platters were 36 inches in diameter, and 3/8 of an inch thick.
 One of the platters is pictured in Figure A.3.

 Now count the platters in that first picture.
 There are more than a dozen.
 Each one had its own individual seek arm that was driven by pneumatic actuators.
 You could watch those seek heads move across the platters.
 The seek time was probably about half a second to a second.